mishraabhishek042/Prediction-of-financial-distress/README.md

  In this project i decided to use classification model to predict the taxable income which further splitted into two categories "good" and "risky".

  Notes on raw data:
-  All the columns have labels and have some correlation relation with target column. there are total 28 columns in the dataset.
+  All the columns have labels and have some  relation with target column. there are total 28 columns in the dataset.